wing5wong/artisan-whs-static/source/_news/2020-08-10_2020-smokefreerockquest-regional-results-for-whanganui.md

 show_in_slider: false
 date: 2020-08-10T22:05:54.075Z
 ---
 **Smokefreerockquest Regional results are out - CONGRATULATIONS!!
 WHS ROCKS!!
+1st and 3rd place Band section  👏
+1st place Solo/Duo  👏
-1st and 3rd place band section, 1st place solo/duo AND taking away ALL other 7 awards.** 👏👏 🎉🎉
+AND taking away ALL other 7 awards** 👏

-**WOOHOO nice one guys!**
+**WOOHOO, nice one guys!**  🎉🎉

 ##### 2020 Smokefreerockquest Regional Results for Whanganui